polysyllabic/chaos/README.md

 For PS5-only games:

 3a.
-Connect the Besavior controller to the PlayStation 5 with a USB-C to USB-A cable.
+Connect the Besavior controller (or equivalent device) to the PlayStation 5 with a USB-C to USB-A cable.

 3b.
-Connect the USB-C to USB-A adaptor that comes with the Besavior to the USB-C port on the Beloader device on the bottom of the Besavior controller.
+Connect the USB-C to USB-A adaptor that comes with the Besavior to the USB-C port on the Beloaderth device on the bottom of the Besavior controller.
 This is a short cable with a second USB-C port on the side.